-Switching our attention to the legal sector and the latest market insight for in-house lawyers across the UK, we caught up with our expert and Associate Director, Harry Shepherd.
+Switching our attention to the legal sector and the latest market insight for UK in-house lawyers, we caught up with our expert and Associate Director, Harry Shepherd.

 “The market has definitely picked up, businesses are recovering and optimism is higher as we enter the final quarter of 2021.
 Jobseekers are naturally exercising more caution following the traumatic events of the past 18 months but there are plenty of opportunities out there as organisations reactivate their hiring plans.
 The nature of the market means that candidates can actually now be more selective.
 The challenge for organisations but also for us as recruiters is being proactive in finding the right candidate.